sickrov/sickrov.github.io/README.md

 kubectl config set-context --current --namespace=<insert-namespace-name-here>
 ```

 Not All Objects are in a Namespace.
 Most Kubernetes resources (e.g. pods, services, replication controllers, and others) are in some namespaces.
-However namespace resources are not themselves in a namespace.
+However, namespace resources are not themselves in a namespace.
 And low-level resources, such as nodes and persistentVolumes, are not in any namespace.

 To see which Kubernetes resources are and aren't in a namespace:
 ##### In a namespace